MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Remove-CsTeamsAudioConferencingPolicy.md

 ```

 ### -Identity
 Unique identifier for the TeamsAudioConferencingPolicy to be removed.
 To remove global policy, use this syntax: -Identity global.
 (Note that the global policy cannot be removed.
 Instead, all the policy properties will be reset to their default values.)
-To remove a custom policy, use this syntax: -Identity <Policyname>.
+To remove a custom policy, use this syntax: -Identity <policy name>.

 ```yaml
 Type: String